These premium loyalty stats may come as a surprise, but this recent trend isn’t a new concept.

 But the experiential benefits make people feel special and allow for deeper differentiation.

 The goal isn’t just enrolling people in your premium loyalty program.
 It’s about making them active members.

 That’s why it’s important to have a balance.

-6. 87% of consumers who are satisfied with the special benefits offered by a retailer’s paid loyalty program will likely choose that retailer over a competitor that is offering a lower price
+8. Ninety percent of consumers who are satisfied with the special benefits offered by a retailer’s premium loyalty program will likely choose that retailer over a competitor that is offering a lower price.

 In a world where choices are unlimited and competition is tougher than ever, it’s still possible to protect your customers.